Layan-Alsaqer/SM23-AI02/README.md

 # SM23-AI02
 Use Turtlebot3 with SLAM approach to create and save a map
 ## SLAM Definition
-The SLAM (Simultaneous Localization and Mapping) is a technique to draw a map by estimating current location in an arbitrary space.
+The SLAM (Simultaneous Localization and Mapping) is a technique to draw a map by estimating current location in a random space.
 The SLAM is a well-known feature of TurtleBot from its predecessors.
-The video here shows you how accurately TurtleBot3 can draw a map with its compact and affordable platform.
+This video shows you how accurately TurtleBot3 can draw a map with its compact and affordable platform.

-All SLAM solutions include some kind of device or tool that allows a robot or other vehicle to observe and measure the environment around it.

 This can be done by cameras, other types of image sensors, LiDAR laser scanner technology and even sonar.
-Essentially, any device that can be used to measure physical properties like location, distance or velocity can be included as part of a SLAM system.
+Essentially, any device that can be used to measure physical properties like location, distance or velocity that can be included as part of a SLAM system.

 # 1-Install-ROS-on-Remote-PC:
 Open the terminal with Ctrl + Alt + T and enter below commands one at a time.

 In order to check the details of the easy installation script.

 ```